neptune-ai/docs/docs/learn-about-neptune/experiment_tracking.rst

 -------------------
 ..
 I want to use the name of the API - not "Python".
 What is best to call it?

-There are several key objects in the client library that let you interact with your Neptune projects or experiment data:
+There are several key objects in the client library that let you interact with your Neptune projects or experiment data.

-- `Neptune <../neptune-client/docs/neptune.html>`_: A global object that provides the convenience of doing most of the logging using a single `neptune` global variable, similar to Numpy's ``import numpy as np`` statement - in Neptune, write ``import neptune``.

-- `Project <../neptune-client/docs/project.html>`_: This is the Neptune project to which you want to log things.
-You need to create it in the application.
-This is a place where you can create experiments.
-You can create new ones and update or download information from the existing one.

-- `Experiment <../neptune-client/docs/experiment.html>`_:  This is an object to which you log any piece of information you consider to be important during your run.
-Interaction with the experiment feels similar to interacting with a Singleton dictionary object.
-Neptune gives you all the freedom: You simply log metrics, images, text and everything else to particular names and those objects are sent to the application.
-You can have one or multiple experiments in one script.
-You can reinstantiate the experiments you have created in the past and update them.

-- `Session <../neptune-client/docs/session.html>`_: When you are creating a Neptune session you identify yourself (with an API token) so that the client knows which projects you have access to.
+For more information, see `API Reference <../python-api/api-reference.html>`_.